2023 Most Popular History Master's Degree Schools in the Great Lakes Region

 About 36% of the students majoring in history at the school are women while 64% are male.

-Full History at Eastern Michigan University Report
+Read full report on History at Eastern Michigan University

-With a ranking of #7, Eastern Illinois University did quite well on this year’s most popular schools for history students working on their master’s degree.
-Located in the distant town of Charleston, EIU is a public school with a moderately-sized student population.
+Eastern Illinois University came in at #7 in this year’s edition of the Most Popular History Master’s Degree Schools in the Great Lakes Region ranking.
+Located in the distant town of Charleston, EIU is a public college with a moderately-sized student population.

 About 36% of the students majoring in history at the school are women while 64% are male.